mailund/cli/README.md

 Run it with `cmd.Run([]string{"0.42", "3.14", "0.3"})` it and will print the sum (3.860000) and with `cmd.Run([]string{"--round", "0.42", "3.14", "0.3"})` and it will round the result (4.000000 — it is a silly example, so I still print it as a float…).

 The string after `flag:` in the tags defines the name of the flag.
 If it is a single letter, it can be used as both a long flag, `--f` and as a short flag `-f`, but if it is more than one letter, you can only use it as a long flag `--flag`.
-If you want both a long and a short flag, you can use the `short:` tag, as we did above.
+If you want both a long and a short flag, you can use the `short:` tag, as we did above, and if you only want a short flag, you can provide the `short` tag and leave the name after `flag:` empty.
 By adding `short:"r"`, we install two flags, the long `--round` and the short `-r`.
 Short flags can only have one letter, but you can combine them, so `-xyz` is equivalent to `-x -y -z`.
 You cannot combine long flags, but you can provide values to them with the syntax `--flag=value`, where short flags can only take values as `-f value`.

 Flags have default values, so how do we deal with that?
 The short answer is that the default values for flags are the values the struct’s fields have when you give it to `cli`.
 That means that your `Init` function can set the default values simply by setting the struct’s fields before it returns it.